sudopwr/python-course/ifelse/README.md

 ## Calculate Student Percentage

-Make a program to calculate student percentage based on marks in 5 subject.
+Make a program to calculate student percentage based on marks in 5 subjects.

 ```
 Input: